eniomarku/SafeLib/graphene/Examples/libVNF_epc/ReadMe.md

 # How to run
  1. To run LTE EPC over SafeLib, two physical machines are needed which are interconnected with each other via a private connection <br />
- 2. In one of the machines build and run **mme**is , and at the other machine build and run other components of LTE EPC (hss,sgw,pgw,ran) <br />
+ 2. In one of the machines build and run **mme** is , and at the other machine build and run other components of LTE EPC (hss,sgw,pgw,ran) <br />
  3. The machine which will be used to build and run **mme** _must_ have SafeLib built previously because mme itself is built over libVNF <br />
- 4. The machine which will be used to build and run other components of LTE EPC, does not require SGX support neither SafeLib being built.
+ 4. The machine which will be used to build and run other components of LTE EPC, does not require SGX support neither SafeLib.

 ## Build mme executable